LizardMestre689/J25-Programming/Lenguajes/Languages.md

 ## IT🖱️⌨️
 ---
 ### What in the world is IT?
-IT is the area or department of a company that is responsible for creating and managing computer and technological systems.
+IT is the department of a company that is responsible for creating and managing computer and technological systems.

 ### Development and Maintenance (of software)